bootdotdev/blog/content/news/bootdev-beat-2025-06.md

 ### 4. Docker Course Update

 Our [Learn Docker](https://www.boot.dev/courses/learn-docker) course has been through a massive overhaul!
-It now is _much_ more interactive, but also has all new animated videos that explain the concepts in a more succint and visual way.
+It now is _much_ more interactive, but also has all new animated videos that explain the concepts in a more succinct and visual way.
 In essence, the videos now match our normal style that you've seen on most other courses.

 ### 5. Miscellaneous improvements